WTCSC/the-amazing-trace-derk78/README.md

 `pip install matplotlib pandas numpy`

 This script works on Linux and macOS natively since they are made to run the `traceroute` command.
-However, for the most consistent development environment across platforms, **Vagrant** with a virtual machine that runs a Linux distribution would be your best option.
+However, **Vagrant** is recommended to run this script since it's virtualized invironment is easy to set up and